frne/play-sass-es6/README.md

 yarn add bootstrap@4 popper.js font-awesome jquery
 ```

 The tools installed with `--dev` are used to build the assets.
-The other libs on the second line are frontend libs used
+The other libs on the second line are frontend
-in the example.
+dependencies used in the example.
 Yarn can install every nodejs package, so feel free to add / remove some.
-Also a file called `yarn.lock`
+Also a file
-has beed added.
-THis is used to keep track of installed libs / versions and should never be changed manually.
+called `yarn.lock` has beed added.
+This is used to keep track of installed libs / versions and should never be changed
+manually.

-### Gulp / Webpack build
+### Gulp / Webpack Build

-To get production-ready JS- and CSS-files, a Gulp build pipeline is used.
-Create a file called `Gulpfile.js` in the
+To get compiled JS- and CSS-files, a Gulp build pipeline is used.
+Create a file called `Gulpfile.js` in the `static`
-`static` directory and add the following contents:
+directory and add the following contents:

 ```javascript
 'use strict';